 Location wise, Lakemoor Hills is convenient to lots of different areas.
 A short drive north on Alcoa Highway gets you to downtown, UT campus, UT Hospital and I-40, while a short trip south gets you to Tyson McGhee airport, I-140 and the city of Alcoa.

 What Lakemoor Hills residents gain in scenery and lake frontage, we unfortunately have to sacrifice in convenient shopping and eating locales.
 There are several small convenience stores and a CVS nearby on Alcoa Highway and several chain restaurants down by the airport, but for any specialty shopping or fine dining, residents will most likely have to head to downtown or west Knoxville.
 That said, these are only a few minutes drive away!

 Due to the wonderful, heavily treed areas, the temperature drops several degrees in the summer when entering this neighborhood.
 The nearby Lake Hills Presbyterian Church offers a walking trail and basketball and tennis courts available to anyone in the neighborhood.
-There is a neighborhood park, Maloney Park (previously Maxey’s boat dock), on the lake with a boat ramp, playground, and a walking trail.
-Except for the main road, Maloney, the neighborhood is also great for walking, nearly a park in itself.
-Additionally, in 2014, the greenways will be constructed/expanded to connect Maloney Rd.
+There is a neighborhood park, Maloney Park (previously Maxey’s boat dock), on the lake with a boat ramp, playground, picnic pavilion,and a walking trail.
+The pocket park established in 2017 on Circle Lake, Lakemoor Legacy Park and Garden, is a certified wildlife habitat and is a rain garden demonstration project.
+Additionally, in 2020,the greenway will be constructed/expanded to connect Maloney Rd.
 Park to I.C.
 King Park crossing the UT Farms property allowing Lakemoor Hills residents to walk or bike to two county parks.